*This Chapter has been deleted from the Revised CBSE Syllabus 2020-21.

 The formation of copolymer Nylon 6, 6 is from adipic acid and hexamethylenediamine.

-Q10: Explain free radical mechanism for polymerisation of the ethene.
+Q10: Write the free radical mechanism for the polymerisation of ethene.

 Ethene polymerization into polythene consists of exposing or heating as the initiator a mixture of ethene with a small amount of benzoyl peroxide to light.

-Q 11: Define thermosetting and thermoplastics polymers?
-Give two examples of thermosetting and thermoplastics polymers?
+Q 11: Define thermoplastics and thermosetting polymers with two examples of each.

 Thermosetting polymers are called polymers which are cross-linked or strongly branched polymers which are hardened during the moulding process.
 Through heating, they can not be softened yet again.